 Old fashioned garden pinks, cottage pinks, garden pinks.
 We sell a range of heritage varieties, new hybrids and species Dianthus.
+In addition to the list here, we are growing on many other old varieties, so if you are looking for a particular plant, drop us and email and we may have it in small numbers.
 Scroll down to browse the list.

 The Greeks called the Pink, 'The Flower of Zeus' or 'The Divine Flower' and the word Dianthus is derived from Dios (God) and Anthos (Flower).
 For hundreds of years, some varieties were known as carnations because the flowers were fashioned into coronets and used during festivals.
 In medieval art the 'pink' symbolises divine love and signifies that a lady was engaged to be married.